House passes bill to end ranked choice voting option for Utah cities

 Hall, whose district has not implemented ranked choice voting, said citizens in Moab, Sandy, Lehi, Millcreek and Heber City reached out to her about problems they saw with the pilot program, including confusion among voters, concerns over the ability to audit ranked choice election results, the difficulty of vetting larger fields of candidates and an increased burden placed on candidates to run longer campaigns.

 Such difficulties have dissuaded most cities from taking advantage of the pilot program, according to Hall.
-Just two cities opted in during the first year, which increased to 23 in 2021 — though only nine cities ultimately conducted ranked choice elections, Hall said — and fell to 12 cities in 2023, with only nine following through.
+Two cities opted in during the first year, which increased to 23 in 2021 and fell to 12 cities in 2023.

 “With less and less cities already not opting in, and a serious lack of confidence in this process from many of the cities who’ve tried it, (and) overall voter and election confidence at a low, I would argue that stopping this program one election cycle earlier than it would have sunset is the prudent thing to do,” Hall said.

-Note: Correction: An earlier version of this article misidentified Rep. Matthew Gwynn, R-Farr West, as speaking in opposition to the bill.
-It was a different lawmaker who spoke in opposition, he was in favor of the bill and voted for it.